-Who should not take Suboxone?Do not take Suboxone if you are allergic to any of its ingredients.
+Who should not take Suboxone?Do not take Suboxone if you are allergic to it or any of its ingredients.

 What should I tell my doctor before I take the first dose of Suboxone?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Suboxone.
-Also, talk to your doctor about your complete medical history, especially if you have Addison's disease (adrenal gland failure), a history of drug or alcohol addiction, head injury, hepatitis or other liver problems, kidney problems, lung disease, problems with your prostate, or thyroid problems.
+Also, talk to your doctor about your complete medical history, especially if you have adrenal gland problems, a history of drug or alcohol addiction, head injury, hepatitis or other liver problems, kidney problems, lung disease, problems with your prostate, or thyroid problems.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.

-What should I avoid while taking Suboxone?Avoid alcohol, anti-anxiety medications such as benzodiazepines, other opioid narcotics, general anesthetics, sedative or hypnotic medications, other tranquilizers or any other medication that slows down your brain function.
+What should I avoid while taking Suboxone?Do not drink alcohol or take antianxiety medications (such as benzodiazepines), other opioid narcotics, general anesthetics, sedative or hypnotic medications, other tranquilizers or any other medication that slows down your brain function.

 What are possible food and drug interactions associated with Suboxone?If Suboxone is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Suboxone with the following: alcohol; antifungals (such as ketoconazole); benzodiazepines; HIV medications (such as ritonavir, indinavir, and saquinavir); antibiotics (such as erythromycin).
+It is especially important to check with your doctor before combining Suboxone with the following: alcohol, antibiotics (such as erythromycin), antifungals (such as ketoconazole), benzodiazepines (such as alprazolam, diazepam, or lorazepam), or HIV medications (such as indinavir, ritonavir, or saquinavir).